MartinezAgullo/GenAI_5_SummariseData/README.md

 Original picture  from [Satish Srinivasan](https://www.linkedin.com/in/satish-srinivasan-209b605a/?lipi=urn%3Ali%3Apage%3Ad_flagship3_pulse_read%3B8VYOM%2FAVTx6NgCBWwwwCzw%3D%3D)

 ## Credits
-This repository contains solutions and work done for the fifth module of the course[Building Generative AI-Powered Applications with Python](https://www.coursera.org/learn/building-gen-ai-powered-applications).
+This repository contains solutions and work done for the fifth module of the course [Building Generative AI-Powered Applications with Python](https://www.coursera.org/learn/building-gen-ai-powered-applications).
 All rights and credits go to the course creators and instructors.
 This work is shared for personal use and academic purposes only.